NEW: NCJIS Modernization NCHIP Grant

-The Federal Fiscal Year (FFY) 2022 Edward Byrne Memorial Justice Assistance Grant (JAG) Subgrant Solicitation opened Friday, July 1, 2022.
-For submittal, the signed application, assurances and budget must be emailed to firstname.lastname@example.org The deadline for Subgrant applications is on or before Friday, August 26, 2022 at 5:00 p.m.
+The Federal Fiscal Year (FFY) 2023 Edward Byrne Memorial Justice Assistance Grant (JAG) Subgrant Solicitation is open.
+For submittal, the signed application, assurances and budget and other required documentation must be emailed to firstname.lastname@example.org The deadline for Subgrant applications is on or before Friday, September 29, 2023 at 5:00 p.m.
 The required documents to download are located below.

-OCJA’s mission is to assist stakeholders with funding to facilitate criminal justice solutions designed to reduce drug and violent crime for safer Nevada communities.
-With the FY21 JAG funding OCJA intends to provide JAG grant resources to projects with a high probability of improving the performance of the criminal justice system and increase Nevada’s capacity to prevent and reduce violent crime, illegal drug sales and distribution, gang activity and human trafficking.
+In general, the FY 2023 JAG Program is designed to provide states with additional personnel, equipment, supplies, contractual support, training, technical assistance and information systems for criminal justice.
+This JAG funding will be used to support criminal justice solutions designed to reduce drug and violent crime for safer Nevada communities.
+OCJA will provide JAG grant resources to projects with a high probability of improving the performance of the criminal justice system and increase Nevada’s capacity to prevent and reduce violent crime, disruption of drug and gang activity, illegal drug sales and distribution, and human trafficking.
 Projects funded with the JAG program will enhance the rule of law by strengthening court programs, prosecution, defense, reentry programs, and system improvements for criminal justice with technology across the state.
-OCJA proposes to use JAG grant funds for those projects that address issues most critical to Nevada’s criminal justice system.

 OCJA staff encourages all grant applicants to please visit the www.crimesolutions.gov website for evidence-based programs.
 Applicants who plan to adhere to an evidence-based program will receive higher consideration during the grant application review process.
 Contact any OCJA staff for additional information at (775) 687-1500.

-JAG Application and Budget - FFY2022 JAG Subgrant Solicitation
+JAG Application and Budget - FFY2023 JAG Subgrant Solicitation